 I don’t believe this recipe is truly Swedish, but it is fantastic nonetheless.
-It comes from my mom’s friend, “Diane from Minnesota”, who I don’t know, or remember, but thank you Diane!
+It comes from my mom’s friend, “Diane from Minnesota”, whom I don’t remember.
+Thank you, Diane, whoever you are!
 We ate it weekly as kids, now I make it practically weekly as an adult.

 This dish is one of the fastest ways to get a crowd-pleasing baked dish on the table.
 It takes only 20 minutes to cook, it’s fun to watch in the oven, and kids absolutely love it.
 It can easily be made into a savory dish for more sophisticated palates.
 Why the whole world doesn’t make aggkaka once a week, I can’t tell you.

 All you need are three eggs, two cups of a milk-like substance, one cup of flour, a half a stick of butter, and some kind of sweetener.
 The recipe is very forgiving, see my substitutions below.